AcademySoftwareFoundation/Imath/docs/PortingGuide2-3.md

 now packaged as a component of OpenEXR.

-The Imath python bindings are a part of Imath as a configuration option, although support is off by default to simply the build process for most users.
+The Imath python bindings are a part of Imath as a configuration option, although support is off by default to simplify the build process for most users.

 ## New Library Names and Repository Structures